Bayesian Optimization in a Billion Dimensions via Random Embeddings: Introduction

-The term Bayesian optimization seems to have been coined several decades ago by Jonas Mo{\v c}kus \yrcite{Mockus:1982}.
-A popular version of the method has been known as efficient global optimization in the experimental design literature since the 1990s \cite{Jones:1998}.
+The term \emph{Bayesian optimization} was coined several decades ago by Jonas Mo{\v c}kus \citeyear{Mockus:1982}.
+A popular version of the method is known as \emph{efficient global optimization} in the experimental design literature since the 1990s \cite{Jones:1998}.
 Often, the approximation of the objective function is obtained using Gaussian process~(GP) priors.
-For this reason, the technique is also referred to as GP bandits \cite{Srinivas:2010}.
-However, many other approximations of the objective have been proposed, including Parzen estimators \cite{Bergstra:2011}, Bayesian parametric models \cite{Wang:2011}, treed GPs \cite{Gramacy:2004} and random forests \cite{Brochu:2009,Hutter:2009}.
+For this reason, the technique is also referred to as \emph{GP bandits} \cite{Srinivas:2010}.
+However, many other approximations of the objective have been proposed, including Parzen estimators \cite{Bergstra:2011}, Bayesian parametric models \cite{Wang:2011}, treed GPs \cite{Gramacy:2004} and random forests \cite{Brochu:2009,Hutter:2009,Hutter:2011}.
 These may be more suitable than GPs when the number of iterations grows without bound, or when the objective function is believed to have discontinuities.
-We also note that often assumptions on the smoothness of the objective function are encoded without use of the Bayesian paradigm, while leading to similar algorithms and theoretical guarantees \citep[see, for example,][and the references therein]{Bubeck:2011}.
+We also note that often assumptions on the smoothness of the objective function are encoded without use of the Bayesian paradigm, while leading to similar algorithms and theoretical guarantees \cite<see, for example,>[and the references therein]{Bubeck:2011}.
+There is a rich literature on Bayesian optimization, and for further details we refer readers to more tutorial treatments \cite{Brochu:2009,Jones:1998,Jones:2001,Lizotte:2011,Mockus:1994,Osborne:2009} and recent theoretical results~\cite{Srinivas:2010,Bull:2011,deFreitas:2012}.

-In recent years, the machine learning community has increasingly used Bayesian optimization~\cite{Rasmussen:2003, Brochu:2007, martinez-cantin:2007, Lizotte:2008_IJCAI, Frazier:2009, Azimi:2010, Hamze:2011, Azimi:2011, Bergstra:2011, Gramacy:2011, Denil:2012, Mahendran:2012, Azimi:2012, Hennig:2012, Marchant:2012}.
-Despite many success stories, the approach is restricted to problems of moderate dimension, typically up to about 10; see for example the excellent and very recent overview by \citet{Snoek:2012}.
+Bayesian optimization has been demonstrated to outperform other state-of-the-art blackbox optimization techniques when function evaluations are expensive and the number of allowed function evaluations is therefore low~\cite{HutHooLey13:BBOB}.
+In recent years, it has found increasing use in the machine learning community~\cite{Rasmussen:2003,Brochu:2007,martinez-cantin:2007,Lizotte:2008_IJCAI,Frazier:2009,Azimi:2010,Hamze:2011,Azimi:2011,Hutter:2011,Bergstra:2011,Gramacy:2011,Denil:2012,Mahendran:2012,Azimi:2012,Hennig:2012,Marchant:2012,Snoek:2012,Swersky:2013,Thornton:2013}.
+Despite many success stories, the approach is restricted to problems of moderate dimension, typically up to about 10.
 Of course, for a great many problems this is all that is needed.
 However, to advance the state of the art, we need to scale the methodology to high-dimensional parameter spaces.
 This is the goal of this paper.